memgraph/networkx-guide/docs/algorithms/shortest-path/a-star-search.md

 sidebar_label: A* search
 ---

-A* algorithm is a graph traversal and path search algorithm often used in many fields of computer science.
+A\* algorithm is a graph traversal and path search algorithm often used in many fields of computer science.
 Starting from the starting node, it aims to find the path to the target node having the smallest cost.

+A\* search algorithm was made as a part of the Shakey project.
+The goal of the project was to build a mobile robot that could plan its own action.
+It yielded in the making of Shakey the Robot, the first general-purpose robot made in 1966.
+A* search algorithm was developed to help Shakey solve the pathfinding problems so it could move around.

 ## How does it work?